-Black History Month shines a spotlight on the vast accomplishments and notable “firsts” of the African American community, but those accomplishments deserve the spotlight year ‘round.
+Let's shine a spotlight on the vast accomplishments and notable “firsts” of the African American community, but those accomplishments deserve the spotlight year ‘round.
 Many names on the list are very well known, while others don’t get quite the same recognition.
+Many African Americans have played monumental roles in forming and shaping our history - they deserve to be recognized this Black History Month and every day!

-Learn more about those African Americans who made history and broke barriers in remarkable ways, from sports and entertainment to politics and careers.
+Learn more about those African Americans who made history and broke barriers in remarkable ways, from sports and entertainment to politics and careers below!

 Bessie Coleman: First African American Female Pilot